-How many of you enjoy exploring small towns? Â The off-the beaten path places that the highways don't take you?
-Frankfort, Ohio is a small town of about 1000 people between Columbus and Chillicothe, Ohio. Â About 100 Old Order Mennonites (16 families) live in the rural countryside outside of town. Â The Old Order Mennonites here travel by horse and buggy, so their range is limited. Â But Frankfort provides most of what the Mennonites need to thrive: Â bank, post office, hardware store, and some groceries. Â I love small towns, maybe not living in one, but at least passing through them. Â They often have a greasy diner that serves breakfast all-day, a dairy bar,and a lot of charm.
+About 120 Old Order Mennonites (approximately 20 families) live in the rural countryside outside of town.
+The Old Order Mennonites here travel by horse and buggy, so their range is limited.
+But Frankfort provides most of what the Mennonites need to thrive: bank, post office, hardware store, and some groceries.
+I love small towns, maybe not living in one, but at least passing through them.
+They often have a greasy diner that serves breakfast all-day, a dairy bar,and a lot of charm.

-"downtown" Frankfort, Ohio
+🛒 Frankfort, Ohio IGA

 Linda from KY